atikur9019/atikur9019/README.md

 ##### Atikur Rhaman is a skilled mean-stack web developer with front-end and back-end technologies expertise.
 Specializing in creating responsive, user-centric websites and applications, he excels in JavaScript, React, Node.js, and database management.
 Atikur is passionate about delivering innovative, efficient digital solutions.

-Skills: NODE/ REACT / JS / HTML / CSS
+Skills:  JS / HTML / CSS

 - 🌱 I’m currently learning Javascript
 - 💬 Ask me about Web developer